-In addition to the ongoing monitoring noted above, our monitoring also encompasses periodic assessment of our SoQM which includes the review of completed engagements (Engagement Compliance Reviews - ECR), as well as periodic monitoring of our SoQM by an objective team within our firm.
+In addition to the ongoing monitoring noted above, our monitoring also encompasses periodic assessment of our SoQM which includes the review of completed engagements (ECR), as well as periodic monitoring of our SoQM by an objective team within our firm.
 The results of these procedures, together with our ongoing monitoring, form the basis for the continuous improvement of our SoQM.
-ECRs are performed under a network-wide inspection programme based on professional standards and PwC audit methodology

-ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
+ECRs are performed under a network-wide inspection programme based on professional standards and PwC audit methodology ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.
-Each signer is reviewed at least once every five years, unless a more frequent review is required based on the profile of that signer's client engagements.
+Assurance partners are subject to ECR at least once every five years.
+This may be more frequent dependent on the partner's client engagements.
+Assurance partners may also be subjected to further reviews in accordance with local regulatory requirements.
 Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, senior managers and other specialists.
 ECR reviewers may be sourced from other PwC firms if needed to provide appropriate expertise or objectivity.
 Review teams receive training to support them in fulfilling their responsibilities and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
 The network inspection team supports review teams by monitoring the consistent application of guidance on classification of engagement findings and engagement assessments across the network.